MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/web-mobile-app.md

 On the mobile app, learners are allowed to download the content for offline consumption.
 Even after downloading, learners will have to open the mobile app to consume the training content.
 They cannot access content outside the app.

-Please note that downloaded content can be viewed only from within the Microsoft Community Training mobile app and all the learning progress will be synced whenever the device comes back online.
+Please note that downloaded content can be viewed only from within the Community Training mobile app and all the learning progress will be synced whenever the device comes back online.

 ### Can I disable the downloading of video and other course content for learners on the web and mobile app?

 Learners accessing the platform using a web (PC / Mac) or mobile browser  (Android / iOS) will not be able to download video or audio content that is hosted on the platform; however, they will be able to download certain file types such as Word, and PowerPoint.

-Learners accessing the platform using our native Android app will be able to download content such as Video, audio & documents.
+Learners accessing the platform using the native Android app will be able to download content such as Video, audio & documents.
 The downloaded content is accessible only via the mobile app and not out of the app, like YouTube, Amazon Prime, Netflix, etc.

 The below chart illustrates the download possibilities based on the content type and platform the learner is accessing: